mvolkmann/blog/src/zig.md

   - const v2 = @Vector(\_, f32){ 9.8, 8.7, 7.6 };
   - const v3 = v1 + v2;
 - vectors are compatible with fixed-length arrays with the same length or slices of arrays with the same length; can be assigned to each other

-Standard Library Data Structures

-- ArrayList - “a contiguous, growable list of items in memory”
-- AutoArrayHashMap
-- AutoArrayHashMapUnmanaged
-- StringArrayHashMap
-- StringArrayHashMapUnmanaged
-- ArrayHashMap
-- BufMap
-- BufSet - a set of strings
-- AutoHashMap
-- AutoHashMapUnmanaged
-- StringHashMap
-- StringHashMapUnmanaged
--
-- more?
-- Set?

 Type Coercion and Casting